e2b-dev/E2B/README.md

 ### Subtrees
 #### firecracker-task-driver
-FC task driver is a submodule made from https://github.com/devbookhq/firecracker-task-driver repository.
+FC task driver is a subtree made from https://github.com/devbookhq/firecracker-task-driver repository.

 The subtree commands you need for controling this repo are:
 ```bash